pypeit/PypeIt/doc/installing.rst

 first set up a clean python environment in which to install PypeIt.
 This mitigates any possible dependency conflicts with other packages you use.

-You can setup a new python environment using either `conda`_:
+You can set up a new python environment using either `conda`_:

 .. code-block:: console